Dynamics of Magnetic Skyrmions under Temperature Gradients

+Afterwards, we further compare our results with experiments and other existing theories.
+The experiment of M. Mochizuki et al. \cite{mochizuki2014Thermally} shows that the tangential velocity $v_\bot$ can be larger than the radial velocity $v_\parallel$.
+Our theory shows that $\left| v_{\bot} \right| \geqslant \left| v_\parallel \right|$ for a wide range of temperatures as shown in Fig.\ref{Fig3} (a), consistent with the experimental observation.
+They also show that the chirality $D$ influences on the skyrmion motion, especially when the contribution of the spin moment is opposite ($Q=1$, clockwise rotation, Eq.\eqref{qx}) to the relatively-obvious equivalent fields.
+In our framework, the change of DMI will affect the system Hamiltonian and further impact the effective transmission and scattering intensities.
+Actually, the existence of DMI $D>0$ will enhance the reflection of particle flows \cite{yan2015Thermodynamica}, so a negative DMI $D<0$ should have the opposite effect.
+More intuitively, this can also be explained that $D$ will induce an additional emergent field (i.e. an extra equivalent torque \cite{kovalev2016Spin}) and determine its direction and magnitude \cite{kim2019Tunable}.

-The experiment of Zidong Wang et al. \cite{wang2020Thermal} shows that skyrmions move “abnormally” to the cold region.
-The only reason for this result is that contributions of the momentum and thermal diffusion exceed that of the angular momentum, entropy equivalent field (no dipole field due to heating on edges uniformly).
-We use parameters given by Wang et al. to calculate velocity magnitudes consistent with data measured by them [Fig.3(b)].
-The slight difference between theoretical results and experimental data is due to attraction effects of uneven pinning.
+The experiment of Z. Wang et al. \cite{wang2020Thermala} shows that skyrmions move ``abnormally'' to the cold region, in stark contrast to all other experiments and the existing theories [note the sign difference between Figs.\ref{Fig3} (b) and (c)].
+The only reason for this behaviour is that the contributions of the momentum transfer ($b$) and thermal diffusion surpass the angular momentum transfer ($a$) and entropy equivalent field.
+Note that there is no dipole field due to the uniform heating distribution on the edge for this experimental condition.
+We use their experimental parameters to calculate the velocity as shown in Fig.\ref{Fig3} (b).
+The theory can explain the experimental observation very well whereas the previous theories of skyrmion dynamics under temperature gradients have not fully accomodated the interaction between transport particles (magnons and electrons) and skyrmions as well as the equivalent fields, incapable of explaining key experimental features (four orders of magnitudes discrepancy with the experiment).